Breast reduction, also referred to as reduction mammoplasty, is the surgical correction to reduce the size, volume, shape and weight of the breasts.

 Heavy breasts can cause back, neck and shoulder complaints, bad posture and even breathing difficulties.
 This surgery can dramatically ease the burden by reducing the glandular tissue and breast fat to one that is more comfortable and aesthetically pleasing.
-A Breast Uplift is usually performed alongside this surgery for optimum results.
+A breast uplift is usually performed alongside this surgery in our London clinic for optimum results.

 FAQs for Breast Reduction Surgery (Mammoplasty)